DHTMLX/docs-todolist/docs/api/rest_api/methods/setapi_method.md

 ### Description

 @short: Required.
-Sets API of the component into RestDataProvider
+Sets API of the To Do List component into RestDataProvider

 :::info
 The **setAPI()** method is required for correct work of the RestDataProvider methods